What to Consider When Purchasing A Commercial Refrigerator

 A commercial refrigerator uses quite a lot of energy that can easily run up your utility bill.
 Refrigerators that are built to be energy efficient can save you a lot of money in the long run.
 Therefore it is a good idea to look for a refrigerator with the Energy Star rating.
 Energy Star is a governmental agency that rates commercial refrigerators on their energy efficiency.
 With an Energy Star rated refrigerator you will be getting a unit that was constructed to reduce energy costs up to 30 percent!

 New vs. Used Commercial Refrigerators

 While it may be tempting to purchase a used commercial refrigerator, buying a new one offers you the newest and most current in commercial refrigerator technologies, along with all the warranties and service plans you need to keep your refrigerator in perfect working order.
 As with any used item, you never know what you are getting until you get it home.
 A used commercial refrigerator, unlike some other types of used restaurant equipment, can have many more costly mishaps, the most expensive and likely one being the compressor burning out.
 Replacing this can easily cost $1000, and that's an easy down payment on a brand new unit.
 Visit TigerChef and find out how easy it is to finance a new commercial refrigerator for your restaurant.

 Commercial Refrigerator Types

-• Bar RefrigerationBars have their own unique refrigeration requirements, these include back bar coolers, bottle coolers, glass frosters and more that usually fit in the undercounter bar area for easy accessibility.
+• Bar Refrigeration: Bars have their own unique refrigeration requirements, These include back bar coolers, beer dispensers, bottle coolers, wine refrigerators, glass frosters and more, that are have the specifications needed to fit into any bar area for easy accessibility.